mihirrd/next-blog/app/about/about.md

 </p>
 <br>

 On a sidenote, I am also a Sitar Player and a student of Indian Classical Music.
-You can find my music on Youtube, Spotify and on Instagram!
+I have been teaching sitar since 2024 both - online and in person.

 <p align="center">
 <img src="/images/concert.png" style="border-radius: 12px;" alt="" width="600"/>
 </p>

+You can find my music on Youtube, Spotify and on Instagram!